open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Produce() metrics

-`Produce` provides metrics from the MetricProducer to the caller. `Produce` MUST return a batch of [Metrics](./data-model.md#metric-points), which MUST NOT include resource or scope information. `Produce` does not have any required parameters, however, [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to add parameters (e.g. timeout).
+`Produce` provides metrics from the MetricProducer to the caller. `Produce` MUST return a batch of [Metrics](./data-model.md#metric-points).
+If the batch of Metrics includes an Instrumentation Scope, it MUST be the same as the InstrumentationScope returned by InstrumentationScope().
+The batch of metrics SHOULD NOT include resource. `Produce` does not have any required parameters, however, [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to add parameters (e.g. timeout).

 `Produce` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.
 When the `Produce` operation fails, the `MetricProducer`